tfinnell/react-validation/README.md

 import Validation from 'react-validation';
 import validator from 'validator';

-// Use Object.assign or any similar API to merge a rules Object.assign(Validation.rules, {
+// Use Object.assign or any similar API to merge your validation rules Object.assign(Validation.rules, {
     // Key name maps the rule
     required: {